chanzuckerberg/napari-plugin-alfa-cohort/projects/allen-cell-segmenter.md

 A biologist will be able to
 1. Load some 3D data
-2. Select a workflow which is tuned for a particular cell structure
+2. Check the workflow look-up table where each workflow is tuned for a particular structure.
+Pick the one showing the most similar morphology to user's data
 3. Apply the workflow and see results
 4. Tweak parameters for each step in the workflow based on instant feedback from the viewer
 5. Save the parameters + workflow
 6. Apply the parameters + workflow to larger set of images
-7. Analyze the results to extract statistics of cell structures
+7. [outside of napari] Analyze the results to extract statistics of cell structures

 [Stretch] A biologist will be able to
 1. Load and apply a workflow (above 1 through 4)